 See below for our recommended itinerary.
-For the best connections, we suggest you start your trip on a Wednesday or Saturday.
-Available from 15 May until 19 October.
+For the best connections, we suggest you start your trip on any day of the week.
+Available from 15 May until 30 September.
 Flights are available on other dates.
 Inter island transfers by ferry are included, as are private car transfers between each hotel and the ferry port.

 Rhodes is said to have been blessed by the sun gold Helios, and boasts an average of 300 days of sunshine every year on its secluded coves.

 The ancient city was built in the 5th century BC by Hippodamos of Miletos, and was once double the size it is now.

 The fortified Old Town is centuries newer!
 Built by the Knights of St John in the 14th century, it is one of the best walled cities you are likely to see.
 The Knights began as a religious order, looking after the wounded and sick crusaders but when the Ottoman Empire attempted to conquer the island the Knights formed a military order.